Blog content strategy for 2021.

 This, I certainly intend to continue.
 In fact, I will push myself to churn out more, far more, this year!

 I will also broaden my repertoire.
-While I’d still focus on retro Cantopop, I’ll make the effort to arrange more jazz pieces, video game music, and perhaps, golden oldies from both the East and West.
+While I’d still focus on retro Cantopop, I’ll make the effort to arrange more jazz pieces, video game music, festive music, and perhaps, golden oldies from both the East and West.

 Yeah, definitely more of these.
 I’d go to the extent of saying this is the heavyweight of my blog content strategy for 2021 too.